 A third private suite, Room 8, named Myrrh, may at times be available for those with a self-drive vehicle who would like an option to self-cater, such as weekending residents of Tanzania.

 The Lounge, Bar, Terrace Restaurant and Plunge-Pool all look over our own waterhole, and the Ruaha Game Park beyond.
 A place to kick back and relax, re-live the day, and absorb the evening.

-Just 2 hours’ drive from Iringa airport in the deep south of Tanzania, through villages and open bush, our little comfortable safari camp awaits you.
+Just two and a half hours’ drive from Iringa airport in the deep south of Tanzania, through villages and open bush, our little comfortable safari camp awaits you.
 The feel of Hodi Hodi is that of having your own tented home, where you can unpack, unwind and set up your base camp, There are 8 covered tents perched on the side of a hill, comfortably furnished, with solar power and hot water - for individuals, couples or groups.
 All have magnificent views down the valley, toward the west and the sunset.